Anurag0911/Library-Managemenet-System/README.md

 ## **About**

 A Library Management Web Application built in fulfilment of the [Developer Hiring Test for Frappe](https://frappe.io/dev-hiring-test).
-Allows a librarian to track books and their quantity, members, and transactions.
 (Built with Flask, Jinja, SQLAlchemy)

 ## **Getting Started**